 Free Saturday Learn-to-Swim Lessons

-Off-season learn-to-swim lessons are organized into three age groups: 1½ to 5, 6 to 17 and everyone else.
-Children ages 1½ to 5 must be accompanied by an adult in the water who is a member of the recreation center.
-The spring session runs from Monday, April 7-Saturday, June 14, and there are locations in all five boroughs.
-All children ages 6 to 17 who lottery into a Saturday class must attend water test on Saturday, April 12.
-Visit the website to enter the online lottery.
+Saturday learn-to-swim lessons are organized into three age groups: 1½ to 5, 6 to 17, and everyone else.
+Children ages 1½ to 5 must be accompanied in the water by an adult who is a member of the recreation center.

 Free Swim Team

-More advanced swimmers can hone their skills by joining a team.
-These sessions emphasize technique, endurance, speed and sportsmanship as participants train for the Borough Cup Championship.
-Tryouts are held on an ongoing basis.
-Kids must be able to swim 50 yards in reasonably good form in order to join, and are required to submit a completed application and a copy of their birth certificate.
-Fill out the online form and then you'll be able to schedule a tryout.
+More advanced swimmers can hone their skills by joining a competitive team.
+These sessions emphasize technique, endurance, speed, and sportsmanship as participants train for the Borough Cup Championship.
+Kids must be able to swim 50 yards in reasonably good form to try out, and are required to submit a completed application and a copy of their birth certificate.
+Online registration for the fall 2019 opens to all applicants on Monday, September 30 at noon, but returning members can register now.
+Tryouts take place on an ongoing basis once the application is received, and the swim team season runs from October 7 through December 31.
 Questions?
 Call Citywide Aquatics: 718-760-6969 ext.
 0.

 Free Adapted Aquatics Instruction*

 This program for people with special physical needs offers adapted workouts for those suffering from ailments resulting from injury, disease or aging.
-It's offered at a handful of sites and runs Friday, March 28-Friday, June 13.
-To register, call Citywide Aquatics at 718-760-6969 ext.
-0.
+It's offered at a handful of sites, and at outdoor pools during the summer. *Please note that the lottery dates and session times are slightly different than those posted above, so keep that in mind as you plan ahead.
+Call 718-760-6969 ext.
+0 to register.